GediminasMasaitis/moonfish/README.md

 compiling on 9front
 ---

 After installing [NPE], each file may be compiled and linked as expected.
-(Note: A `mkfile` isn’t provided.)
+(Note: A `mkfile` is also provided for covenience.)

 [NPE]: <https://git.sr.ht/~ft/npe>